 The University's administration closely monitors the fiscal environment in which the University operates and reviews key assumptions in the annual update of the University's fiscal plan.
-The University's 2016-17 operating budget was developed with specific consideration to tuition and fees, projected enrollment, institutional priorities, legislative actions by the General Assembly and a regionally forecasted economic outlook.
+The University's 2017-18 operating budget was developed in consideration of projected enrollment levels, actions taken by the governor and General Assembly during the 2017 session, board-approved tuition and fee rates, the strategic goals of the University and a regionally forecasted economic outlook.

-Each year the fiscal plan builds upon the existing multiyear strategic budget plans developed by each division.
-This collaborative process provides the framework for the University's Six-Year Plan submission to the state and positions the institution for long-term success.
-The fiscal plan addresses critical academic and student support programmatic needs, considers unavoidable cost increases and continues the implementation of the goals outlined in Radford University's Strategic Plan, 7-17.
-It also considers the goals outlined in the Statewide Strategic Plan (SSP) as well as the Virginia Higher Education Opportunity Act of 2011 - Top Jobs for the 21st Century (TJ21).
+The University's annual fiscal plan builds upon the existing multi-year strategic budget plans developed by each division.
+This collaborative process provides the framework for all University divisions to review operating priorities for the preceding six-year term.
+This information is used in the development of the University's Six-Year Plan submission to the state and positions the institution for long-term fiscal success.

+The fiscal plan addresses critical academic and student support programmatic needs, considers unavoidable cost increases and introduces funding for the implementation of the preliminary goals outlined in Radford University's Strategic Plan, Embracing the Tradition and Envisioning the Future.
+It also considers the goals outlined in the Statewide Strategic Plan (SSP).

 Today, the Commonwealth continues to face uncertainty even as it turns the corner on a period of anticipated growth.
-The unemployment rate is below the national average, new business initiatives are underway across Virginia, yet there remains caution in the face of state revenue expectations.
+The unemployment rate is below the national average and new business initiatives are underway across Virginia, yet there remains caution in the face of state revenue expectations.
 The health of the regional economy must continue to be monitored closely.
-Although it is very encouraging that the perennial approach to conservative and prudent planning exhibited by the University, yet again, has the institution on track for continued success in fiscal year 2017.
+Although it is very encouraging that the perennial approach to conservative and prudent planning exhibited by the University, yet again, has the institution on track for continued success in fiscal year 2018.